joe-brothers/blog/content/posts/java-list-initialization/index.md

 Arrays.asList method accepts `varargs` parameter.

-Note that this generates fixed size list, which is **immutable**.
+Note that this generates fixed size list.
 You can update existing element, but can not add or delete elements.
 It will throw `UnsupportedOperationException`